OwkinAI Drug Development Solutions

 The black box demystified for better understood outcomes

 Better Identification of High-Risk Patients with Breast Cancer in the Race AI Project

 Breast cancer, when discovered early, has a favorable long-term prognosis.
 Nevertheless, the incidence of breast cancer is high, and approximately 10% patients relapse after initial treatment each year.
-No current cure exists for these patients, and the disease goes into a “chronic” phase with long-term treatment and management.
+Currently, no cure exists for these patients, as a result the disease goes into a “chronic” phase with long-term treatment and management.